Retain Assets With Chapter 13 Bankruptcy in Arizona

 Posted on behalf of Phillips Law Group on Dec 15, 2010 in Local

 The economy in Arizona is suffering despite some pieces of news that indicate that things are beginning to trend towards the positive.
 Even if that's the case, the damage has been done to countless residents of the state by way of a flagging jobs market, a disastrous real estate market and a failing credit market.
 As a result, many people find themselves in situations where they are behind on their bills and unable to catch up for any number of reasons.
-For those in this situation, it's time to take a close look at their financial pictures to plot a course to recovery with the help of Arizona Chapter 13 bankruptcy lawyers.
+For those in this situation, it's time to take a close look at their financial pictures to plot a course to recovery with the help of Phoenix Chapter 13 bankruptcy lawyers.
 Below is the look at an option for relief that could allow many people to retain the assets they have spent years working for and accumulating.

 Arizona Chapter 13 Bankruptcy - A Plan to Retain Assets

 One of the options available within the realm of bankruptcy laws is to file for protection under Chapter 13 of the United States Bankruptcy Code.
 Chapter 13 is a form of bankruptcy filing that is known by many as a wage earner's bankruptcy, as it generally allows people in debt who are continuing to generate income to get themselves back to even ground with their debts and to put the portions of debt that they cannot pay behind them.
 The process of moving through a Chapter 13 Arizona bankruptcy is somewhat involved and should be handled with the help of experienced Arizona bankruptcy lawyers.